Last Updated on September 19, 2023

 I can easily find NYDJ and Lacoste second hand because I know it will fit.
 When you find brands that you like and know how they fit your body, it will make your life easier.

 It will help shape your list and give you direction when shopping!
-See if you can find a few brands that you love the fit, look, and aesthetic.
+See if you can find a few brands that you love for the fit, look, and aesthetic.